|

 Listen to BBC Radio 3's coverage of the awards...

 Mexican art magazine Taxi has reviewed the Newspeak show at the Saatchi Gallery which featured the 300 speaker installation.
-Click on the left to see the article.
+Click here to see the article.

 ...John Wynne has achieved international reverberation with this exhibition...